 I feel very fortunate to be a part of a forward-thinking school with a dedicated and enthusiastic team of staff.

 I am the Senior Site Technician at Cheadle Primary School.
 I find my job very varied and never dull as no two days are ever the same!
 I attend the Health and Safety governors’ meetings, enabling me to pass on any information about current issues; this helps me to understand other aspects of the school life.
-I have two daughters, the eldest having just left this school, the youngest currently in Year 4.
+I have two daughters.
 I help to run the school rugby training as in my spare time I like to follow Rugby League.
 I have previously worked in the construction industry after leaving the Royal Marines.